The Mengerian Stress Index: From Spec to Live Dashboard

 Component 5: ETF NAV deviation in stress windows (ENV)

 Definition.
-The ENV is computed for a panel of stress-relevant ETFs (high-yield credit, agency MBS, emerging-market debt, leveraged loans) as the absolute discount of market price to NAV.
+The ENV is computed for a panel of stress-relevant ETFs spanning investment-grade credit, high-yield credit, agency MBS, emerging-market debt, leveraged loans, and a Treasury control, as the absolute discount of market price to NAV.

 Formula.